x-zb/MIPS_OS/README.md

 # MIPS_OS
 Operating System Curriculum Design 2016, Beihang University, CS undergraduate course.

-(final score: 100/100, top 0.5%)
+(score: 100/100, top 5%)

-A small linux OS in C which can successfully operate on a MIPS virtual machine like gxemul-0.4.6.
+A small linux operating system in C and MIPS, which can successfully operate on a virtual machine like gxemul-0.4.6.